hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

    />
 3. A variable for the carbon footprint report ID:

    I use a variable for the carbon footprint report ID, because each time a new report is generated, a new ID is created.
-So by using a variable, I can fetch the last report ID and be sure that all my CO2 report API requests will be successful.
+So, by using a variable, I can fetch the last report ID and be sure that all my CO2 report API requests will be successful.

    For this variable, use the following parameters: